JiriBilek/ESP_ATMod/README.md

 5. In multiplex mode (AT+CWMODE=1), 5 simultaneous connections are available.
 Due to memory constraints, there can be only one TLS (SSL) connection at a time.

-6. Implemented simple TLS security: certificate fingerprint checking.
-I hope more will come soon.
+6. Implemented TLS security: certificate fingerprint checking or certificate chain verification (only one CA certificate can be used).

 ## AT Command List